Protests and sand, but no steel: POSCO's fading India dream

-GOBINDPUR, India (Reuters) - A few weather-beaten shipping containers, a swathe of sand and a bitterly divided village: that is all South Korea’s POSCO has to show seven years after it announced plans for a $12 billion steel mill on a fertile strip of India’s east coast.
+GOBINDPUR, India, Feb 10 (Reuters) - A few weather-beaten shipping containers, a swathe of sand and a bitterly divided village: that is all South Korea’s POSCO has to show seven years after it announced plans for a $12 billion steel mill on a fertile strip of India’s east coast.

 Last week, the project took a step forward as land was taken over from farmers for the first time since 2011, and yet Posco is still a long way from its goal of forging steel there.